Raniz85/raniz.blog/src/posts/back-on-gentoo/index.md

 (We weren't supposed to have network access in there, but I cloned the MAC address of one of the school's regular computers and set up one of our computers as a router.
 A long network cable handled the rest.)

-Under the "student's choice" programme I choose a class in Linux and since none of my teachers knew anything about Linux I essentially just got a list of everything I was required to learn and was free to learn that however I wanted.
+Under the "student's choice" program I choose a class in Linux and since none of my teachers knew anything about Linux I essentially just got a list of everything I was required to learn and was free to learn that however I wanted.
 (A lot of my classes under the student's choice programme worked this way since we only had two teachers in computer science and one of them was a maths/physics teacher who knew a bit of C++).